 Radial

-In CDP Data Visualization, Radial charts are a good approach for comparing the relative values of several measures.
+In Cloudera Data Visualization, Radial charts are a good approach for comparing the relative values of several measures.
 These measures are assigned an equal angle of rotation, and the relative values are represented through the areas of each wedge.

 The following steps demonstrate how to create a new Radial visual representation on the US County Population dataset, for which the data source is samples.us_counties].
 For an overview of shelves that specify this visual, see Shelves for radials.